 10. Maureen FitzSimons – it’s all in the name

 O’Hara was, in fact, born as Maureen FitzSimons, however, when she left for the USA, having been discovered by Charles Loughton, she was given the choice of O’Hara or O’Mara, as she thought her original last name would prove difficult across the pond.

 9. Stuntwoman – a tough woman

-Interestingly enough, Maureen was so strong willed and determined in her career, that she was unafraid to perform her own stunts on the set of her movies.
+Interestingly enough, this goddess with ginger hair was so strong-willed and determined in her career, that she was unafraid to perform her own stunts on the set of her movies.
 She used a sword in both her movies Against All Flags and At Sword’s Point as well as doing a lot of stunt work in McLintock.

 8. Shamrock Rovers – her beloved team

 Maureen’s father was a part-owner of the famous football team ‘Shamrock Rovers’, a local Dublin team which she held close to her heart.